ppabew/ING_jekyll_blog/_posts/2020-10-13-[SQL]upsert 코드.md

 date: 2020-10-13 09:21:00
 categories: jekyll update
 ---
-you can use upsert query with mybatis code like under code. this code executre insert query if update query doesn't exist.
+you can use upsert query with mybatis code like under code.<br>
+this code executre insert query if update query doesn't exist.
 ```
 WITH info(